Devon Energy to buy shale-oil rival WPX Energy for $2.56 billion

 As part of the deal, WPX shareholders will get 0.5165 share of Devon common stock for each share of WPX common stock owned.

-Reporting by Shruti Sonal in Bengaluru; Editing by Saumyadeb Chakrabarty, Arun Koyyur and Lisa Shumaker
+Reporting by Shruti Sonal in Bengaluru and David French in New York; Editing by Saumyadeb Chakrabarty, Arun Koyyur and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.